Concussion Compensation Calculator

 - Sensitivity to noise or light

 - Slowed reactions

-Whilst concussion in itself tends to be a fairly minor injury and recovery often doesn’t take more than a few weeks, it could also be a sign of a much more serious brain injury, which could have a lasting negative impact on health and wellbeing.
+Concussion in itself tends to be a fairly minor injury and recovery often doesn’t take more than a few weeks.
+However, concussion could also be a sign of a much more serious brain injury, which could have a lasting negative impact on health and wellbeing.
 Sometimes, symptoms do not develop for hours, days or even weeks after the incident.
 Anyone who has suffered a blow to the head should be carefully monitored for some time afterwards and receive medical attention should any symptoms materialise.

 RECOVERY FROM CONCUSSION